- GDP (PPP):

-The top individual income tax rate is 50 percent, and the top corporate tax rate is 17 percent.
+The top individual income tax rate is 50 percent, and the top corporate tax rate is 19 percent.
 Other taxes include value-added and property transfer taxes.
-The overall tax burden equals 36.0 percent of total domestic income.
-Government spending has amounted to 43.6 percent of the country’s output (GDP) over the past three years, and budget deficits have averaged 0.4 percent of GDP.
-Public debt is equivalent to 68.5 percent of GDP.
+The overall tax burden equals 36.4 percent of total domestic income.
+Government spending has amounted to 43.8 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.4 percent of GDP.
+Public debt is equivalent to 66.8 percent of GDP.